pyprg/egrid/README.md

 ## Purpose

 Model of a balanced electric distribution network for experimental power flow calculation and state estimation.
-Instances of Model shall be the input for (a variety of) power flow calculation or estimation algorithms.
-They provide an easy to use structure for calculating current and power flow through lines and into consumers using an additional voltage vector which is the result of a power-flow-calculation.
+Instances of Model can be the input for (a variety of) power flow calculation or estimation algorithms.
+They provide an easy to use structure for calculating current and power flow through lines and into consumers (using an additional voltage vector which is the result of a power-flow-calculation).

-Function **make_model(*args)** creates an instance of Model from  arguments of type
+Function **make_model(\*args)** creates an instance of Model from  arguments of type

     - Slacknode